Kungbib/openapc-se/statistics.md

 -   Linköping University
 -   Malmö University College

-Three publishers have also supplied Open APC Sweden with data:
+Four publishers have also supplied Open APC Sweden with data:

 -   Springer (within the Springer Compact offsetting agreement)
--   Taylor and Francis
+-   Taylor & Francis
 -   Karger
+-   IOP Publishing

 This publisher-supplied data leads to publishing costs being reported for a number of Swedish research institutions which not yet have